plot-openssl-speed

 “sig_ver” TABLE_TYPE

-For digital signatures.
+For v0.0.0 and digital signatures.
 It graphs the values in the fourth and fifth columns.

 Example: